Menu

 Description:

-Please follow this link to view climate data collection methods that have been used over time at select stations.
-Results can be filtered by parameter, climate station, and date range.
-A general text search is also available.
+View the climate data collection methods used over time at select stations by following the link below.
+You can filter results by parameter, climate station, and date range, or use the general text search.

 https://hjandrews.shinyapps.io/im_methods_history/